 The Council has the responsibility of determining examinations required in the public interest in West Africa and to conduct such examinations and to award certificates

 The Council, which now operates under a revised convention signed in 2003 consists of 34 members, representing the Governments, the Universities, Secondary Schools and other interests in the five member countries.
 Under the Convention, the chairmanship of the Council rotates every three years among present member-countries.

-Dr. D. Evelyn S. Kandakai of Liberia is the current Chairman.
+Mr. Baboucar Bouy of The Ganbia is the current Chairman.
 The first Chairman under the Convention was Nigeria's Professor M. 0.
 Oyawoye whose term spanned from 1985 to 1988.

 Nigeria is represented by 12 members, 5 of whom are nominees of the Federal Government.
 The Director of Education in the Federal Ministry of Education, Abuja is statutorily the Chief Government Nominee on the Council.
 He is also the Chairman of the Nigeria National Committee of the Council and the Administrative and Finance Committee.

 Dr. (Mrs.) Lami Amodu, Federal Ministry of Education, Abuja.